Articles of Incorporation and Rules

 12 The establishment, amendment, and abolition of rules regarding audits shall be carried out by the auditor and shall be approved by the general meeting of representatives

-Article 37 If a director discovers any fact that may cause significant damage to the association, he/she must immediately report it to the auditor.
+Article 37 If a director discovers any fact that may cause significant damage to this association, he or she must immediately report it to the auditors.

-Article 38 If a director commits or is likely to commit an act that is outside the scope of the association's purposes or that violates laws, regulations, or the articles of incorporation, and if such act is likely to cause significant damage to the association, the auditor may request that the director cease such act.
+Article 38 If a director engages in or is likely to engage in any act outside the scope of the purpose of this association or in violation of laws and regulations or the articles of incorporation, and there is a risk that such act will cause significant damage to the association, the auditors may request the director to cease such act.

 2. In the case of the preceding paragraph, if the court issues a provisional disposition ordering the director referred to in said paragraph to cease such act, the director shall not be required to provide security

-Article 39 Notwithstanding the provisions of Article 28, paragraph 2, the auditor shall represent this association in the following cases:
+Article 39 Notwithstanding the provisions of Article 28, paragraph 2, the auditors shall represent this association in the following cases:

 • When this association files a lawsuit against a director or former director (hereinafter referred to as directors, etc. in this Article), or when a director, etc. files a lawsuit against the association